 An electrically conductive grounding strap is an excellent way to electrically connect a shielded conductive surfaces and tracks.
 An alternative to the grounding strap is our additive AF3 which contains electrically conductive carbon fibers.
 The grounding strap is glued directly onto or under the processed shielding material for electrical contact.
 Due to the electrically conductive adhesive both is possible.

-Details to shielded grounding strap EBX with conductive adhesive
+Details to shielded grounding strap GSX with conductive adhesive

 - 2 variants: length 10m / length 50m